 Our mortgage insurance subsidiaries' premium rates and policy forms are generally subject to regulation in every state in which they are licensed to transact business.
 These regulations are intended to protect policyholders against the adverse effects of excessive, inadequate or unfairly discriminatory rates and to encourage competition in the insurance marketplace.
 In most states where our insurance subsidiaries are licensed, premium rates and policy forms must be filed with the state insurance regulatory authority and, in some states, must be approved, before their use.
 The mortgage insurance industry has always been highly competitive with respect to pricing.
 In the recent past, the willingness of mortgage insurers to offer reduced pricing (whether through filed or customized rates) led to an increased demand from certain lenders for reduced rate products.
-We and other mortgage insurers have been subject to inquiries from the Wisconsin Department of Insurance and examination by the California Department of Insurance regarding customized insurance industry stating that under California law, permissible discounting of mortgage insurance rates must be applied to all similarly situated customers.
+We and other mortgage insurers have been subject to inquiries from the Wisconsin Department of Insurance and examination by the California Department of Insurance regarding customized insurance rates and policy form filings.
+In 2016, the California Department of Insurance rates must be applied to all similarly situated customers.
 The current regulatory environment could increase the likelihood that additional regulatory inquiries or examinations may be initiated.
-The limited flexibility currently provided under existing regulatory requirements with respect to insurance rates makes it more difficult to respond to competitor pricing actions and our customers' demands in a timely fashion.
+The limited flexibility currently provided under existing regulatory requirements with respect to insurance rates makes it more difficult to respond to competitor pricing actions and customer demands in a timely fashion.
 We could lose business opportunities if we are unable to respond to competitor pricing actions and our customers' demands in a timely and acceptable manner.